-Familiarize your daughter in advance with the different types of hygienic protection to help her choose the one that suits her best between tampons, sanitary napkins, menstrual cups or menstrual panties.
+Familiarize your daughter in advance with the different types of hygienic protection to help her choose the one that suits her best between tampons, sanitary napkins, menstrual cups or Period Panties.
 Show him for example how to use a sanitary napkin or tampon so that she won't be caught off guard on the fateful day.
 That way, if you're not there on the day it happens, your daughter will know how to react.
-Menstrual panties are a great option for the first period.
+Period Panties are a great option for the first period.
 Like sanitary napkins, they have the advantage of being very comfortable and practical since they are used like ordinary panties.
 Conversely, buffers require some learning to be correctly positioned.
 For younger children, this can be intimidating.

 Have a Plan for Extended Absences